flyingcircusio/backy/README.txt

 Overview
 ========

-Backy is a block-based backup utility for virtual machines (i.e. volume files).
+Backy is a block-based backup and restore utility for virtual machine images.

 Backy is intended to be: